 Beyond support to governments, GPE also allocates grants to promote civil society’s voice and to generate new knowledge on key issues and solutions for the education sector.

 Education sector grants

-Eligibility: 67 partner countries that are eligible to receive implementation grants.
+Eligibility: 67 partner countries eligible to receive implementation grants

 Program development grants

 Countries can receive US$200,000 (up to US$400,000 in exceptional cases) for the design of an education program that will help the country implement its national sector strategy.

 Eligibility: Countries eligible to apply for system transformation grants and Multiplier grants.

 System transformation grants

 Countries can receive up to US$162.5 million over 5 years to finance a program that supports the implementation of their education sector plan, including funding school construction and rehabilitation, textbooks, teacher training, learning assessments, school meals, sector management, and more.